equalitie/ouinet/README.md

 [DockerFile]: https://raw.githubusercontent.com/equalitie/ouinet/master/Dockerfile

-After a while you will get the `ouinet:latest` image.
+After a while you will get the `equalitie/ouinet:latest` image.
 Then you may want to run `sudo docker prune` to free up the space taken by temporary builder images (which may amount to a couple of GiB).

 ### Deploying a client